 As you begin your software comparison and evaluation, there are a couple trends to consider:

-Big Data.
-The Internet is rapidly creating vast amounts of data.
-This phenomenon is being dubbed “Big Data” among IT and business leaders.
+Big Data: The Internet is rapidly creating vast amounts of data.
+This phenomenon is known as "big data" among IT and business leaders.
 Business analytics software companies are beefing up their data warehousing and analytics capabilities to keep up with demand.

-Business users to outnumber IT staff.
-This is a major trend playing out in the market.
+Business users to outnumber IT staff: This is a major trend playing out in the market.
 More business users—rather than traditional IT staff—are evaluating and purchasing software.
 So usability is becoming more important than functionality during software evaluations.
 As a result, small data discovery vendors that develop really good interactive visualization tools are gaining market share.
 Meanwhile, traditional BI vendors are parroting new market entrants by promoting ease of use.